 Warm weather means more time at the playground, family bike rides, and trips to the pool.
-These activities are super fun but accidents can happen, and falls might result in injuries to the genitals.
+These activities are very fun, but accidents can happen and falls might result in injuries to the genitals.

 How Is a Straddle Injury Diagnosed?

-Patients who have a straddle injury experience pain and sometimes bleeding from the laceration.
+Patients who have a straddle injury experience pain and sometimes bleeding from the injured area.
 It is important to get the injury evaluated and treated promptly.
 Most patients are evaluated in the emergency department with an exam of the genitals to determine the extent of the injury.
 If the injury is more severe, or the full extent of the injury is unclear, or the child is too uncomfortable, your healthcare team may recommend an exam under anesthesia.

 How Is a Straddle Injury Treated?